Wahoo RIVAL Review, ELEMNT GPS TRIATHLON Watch – 2021 update

 The Wahoo Rival is not intended as a smartwatch despite having the usual basic smart features.

-In a way, a two watch setup gives you the best of both worlds.
+In a way, a two watch lifestyle gives you the benefits of both worlds.
 Unrivalled smartwatch features from the Apple Watch 6 (review) that no Garmin will come close to matching and then a dedicated triathlon/running watch that you just wear for your sports and which needs charging up less than once a week.

 Just link your Wahoo RIVAL into Apple Health. #Sorted